jevy/pandoc_resume/markdown/resume.md

 ----

-I have been starting companies since I was 13 years old.
-I have built and managed remote teams of up to 12 engineers, designers and product managers in various businesses.
-When building products for myself and for clients, I learned to became a trial by fire proficient lean product manager.
-This allows me to effectively factiliate between all types of team members.
+Starting at age 13, I’ve been a serial entrepreneur building new businesses.
+I have managed remote teams of up to 12 engineers, designers and product managers in diverse industry sectors.
+While designing innovative products for clients, I’ve learned how to be a lean and proficient ‘trial by fire’ product manager, facilitating efficient coordination among all team members.

-I’m currently based in Ottawa, Canada, and am exclusively interested in remote-only positions (with some travel).
+I’m interested in leading either a product team or an engineering team or a combination of both.
+I’m also comfortable managing Data Scientists, especially where there is a desire to focus their expertise more on products.

-I'm interested in leading either product or engineering teams or a combination of both.
-I'm also comfortable managing Data Scientists where there is a desire to make them more product focused.
+I’m currently based in Ottawa, Canada, and interested exclusively in remote-only positions (with some travel).

 ----